Choosing between Instantly and Apollo for your outbound sales often comes down to these five questions:

 Instantly is the least enterprise-ready of the three.

 It has no public SOC 2 or ISO 27001 certification page.
 GDPR and CCPA compliance are addressed, but the DPA references SOC 2 reports conditionally without confirming certification.
 Website visitor identification is limited to US-based traffic.
-There's no SSO or SAML reference in public documentation.
+There is no SSO or SAML reference in public documentation.
 For agencies and small teams, these gaps may not matter.
 For mid-market and enterprise buyers with security questionnaires, they can be disqualifying.

 Apollo has made real progress.